MyChart - Frequently Asked Questions

 • Who am I able to send a MyChart medical advice message to?

 You may only communicate with established providers via MyChart.
-Therefore, you will find the names of all providers you have seen in the past 24 months, and may send any of them a message.
-A provider's name will automatically drop off of your list when more than 24 months have passed since your last clinic visit.
+Therefore, you will find the names of providers you have seen in the past 36 months, and may send any of them a message.
+A provider's name will automatically drop off of your list when more than 36 months have passed since your last clinic visit.
 You may always send a message to the MyChart Nurse, who will be happy to assist.

-• If I send a message to my clinic care team, when can I expect a reply?
+• If I send a message to my clinical care team, when can I expect a reply?

-You may send non-urgent messages to clinics where you have been seen in the past two years.
+You may send non-urgent messages to providers you have seen in the past three years.
 Clinical staff or your provider will reply to your message.
 Please allow 2 business days for a response.
 These days may be extended by UTMB recognized holiday closures.

 MyChart is not for urgent needs.
 Never use it in an emergency.
 If you experience a life threatening emergency, call 9-1-1.
 If your need is urgent and requires an immediate response, call your clinic instead of sending a message.